Enas888/Football_ObjectDetection_Tracking_Project/README.md

 Tracking results are stored in a structured format:

-Separate tracks for players, referees, and the ball
+- Separate tracks for players, referees, and the ball

-Bounding boxes indexed by frame number and track ID
+- Bounding boxes indexed by frame number and track ID

-Optional caching using pickle is supported to avoid re-running detection.

 🔹 5.
 Visualization

 Bounding boxes and tracking IDs are drawn on video frames:

-Players → Green
+- Players → Green

-Referees → Red
+- Referees → Red

-Ball → Blue
+- Ball → Blue

 Drawing is done directly on the frames to prepare them for export.

 🔹 6.
 Video Output

-The processed frames are saved as a new video file.
+- The processed frames are saved as a new video file.

-The output video preserves the original frame rate and resolution while adding visual tracking annotations.
+- The output video preserves the original frame rate and resolution while adding visual tracking annotations.

 ✅ Final Output